 A visualization of sprawl using data from the Atlas of Urban Expansion, created by New York University and the Lincoln Institute of Land Policy, illustrates a reduction in cities’ density across the world.
 Vivid Maps brought the image of this data here.
 LA is below.
 Given the opportunity that resilience offers, only a few coastal cities will prepare successfully.

-In urban areas, such as the LA regions’ low-density environments, illustrate a high per capita infrastructure cost and excessive “save them” expense when disaster strikes.
+Urban areas, such as the LA regions’ low-density environments, illustrate high per capita infrastructure costs and excessive “save them” expenses when disaster strikes.
 Climate events, like social change, are predictable enough to put people between “ark-like” preemptive solutions and catastrophic resolutions (floods, firestorms, and surging seas) that displace everyone else.
-As this becomes, clear to all, clear but politically impossible prioritization of resource allocation should fall to higher densities.
+As this becomes clear to all, clear but politically impossible prioritization of resource allocation should fall to higher densities.

 The cities that increase population density will do it with policies that do not prevent lateral expansion but promote dense development at every opportunity.
 Policies that separate the state’s dense urban area will acquire exponential growth in political power.
 In cities such as New York and Los Angeles, the principle of containment with resilience relies on the foundation of energy and identity.
 The psychology of resilience in society manages change with a sense of accomplishment taken “in stride.”
 Self-awareness is advanced, and this experience builds community-held skills capable of implementing multiple tasks with consensus.
 Ultimately, they confirm the legitimacy of trial and error methods that keep people interested in managing change.
 The proof of human resilience occurs in the face of natural or human-made disasters when biological survival requires new levels of 21st-century psychological reckoning.

-The community “bounce back” mindset is a growing threat to effective disaster planning and needs major modification.
+The “bounce back” mindset is a growing threat to effective disaster planning and needs significant modification.
 This occurs through a series of public, community design practices that define 1) consistency, 2) control, and 3) linkage.

 The challenge to planners is to document how a community responds to threat events with precision and ties this analysis to these three components.
 First, how consistent are the threats?
 What are the controls to manage change?
 Third, what are the linkages of the community to help it secure a lasting and effective response?

 The contained city increases power efficiency and reduces consumption for a long list of reasons.
-The big dirty city steps toward clean because the resource grid “in use now” pollutes less per person and improves.
-The physics of it does not make the overall amount less, only the containment needed to make it possible.
+The significant dirty city steps toward clean because the resource grid “in use now” pollutes less per person and improves.
+Its physics does not make the overall amount less, only the containment needed to make it possible.